egiptogrunge/Portfolio/README.md

 # Portfolio
 Portfolio of personal projects or projects in a learning context.

+## How to Use
+The projects are distributed in folders.
+Each type of project has its folder, and inside all the materials.
+Please refer to the README.md file inside each project folder for detailed guidance.

+## Author
+José do Egipto Antunes, Braga, Portugal.

+## License
+Anyone can use, copy, modify, merge, publish, and distribute all the software, provided that:

+- The software is used for legal purposes only.
+- The software is not used for commercial purposes or financial gain.
+- The author is appropriately credited in any derivative works or distributions.
+- The software is provided "as is," without warranty of any kind, express or implied.

+## Projects:

 ## SQL Server
 Database creation for a hypothetical application suggesting nearby events to the user.
 The app was named "Bora Lá," and here it is included all the scripts for CRUD operations and a relational entity scheme.